blitz-js/blitzjs.com-translation/README.md

 ## Before publishing

 1. Review your translations and make sure that the pages listed in "Core Pages" are fully translated.
 Run the site yourself locally to make sure there are no bugs or missing translations.
-2. ask {TBD} to add {lang-code}.reactjs.org as a subdomain.
+2. ask {TBD} to add {lang-code}.blitzjs.com as a subdomain.
-3. submit a PR to [reactjs/reactjs.org](https://github.com/reactjs/reactjs.org) adding the language in the dropdown (once we make it).
+3. submit a PR to [blitz-js/blitzjs.com](https://github.com/blitz-js/blitzjs.com) adding the language in the dropdown and the welcome message.
 4. Celebrate! 🎉🌐

 ## Acknowledgements

-This repo, and the bot that makes all this possible, is based off of and iterated upon [che-tsumi](https://github.com/vuejs-jp/che-tsumi/tree/master/lib) by the [Vue.js Japan User Group](https://github.com/vuejs-jp).
+This repo, and the bot that makes all this possible, is based off of and iterated upon [reactjs.org-translation](https://github.com/reactjs.org/reactjs.org-translation).